ClaudioMartino/Hina/README.md

 HINA is the acronym for **H**INA **I**s **N**ot an **A**cronym.
 It means *doll* in Japanese (雛).

+> [!IMPORTANT]
+> This software doesn't make use of AI, it is based on histogram comparison.

 ## Installation
 You will need [OpenCV](https://opencv.org/ "OpenCV") and [ALGLIB](https://www.alglib.net).
 [CMake](https://cmake.org/) is needed to build.